giriprasad51/Additive_Ai/README.md

 Experiment 4: In contrast to standard Mixture of Experts (MoE) models—where all experts share the same structure and only differ by routing—Additive AI defines an exponential family of expert models ( ( 2^n ) variants) that differ structurally through binary decisions applied to + (addition) operations.
 Each + operation in the architecture acts as a gate, controlling whether a submodule (e.g., subactivation, residual block) is included or skipped, resulting in a diverse set of model structures with shared weights.

-# Track 2

-we introduce a  model compression  and training booster inspired by the concept of strong and weak neurons.

-Experiment 1: In this experiment, we explore model compression using Automatic Relevance Determination (ARD).
-First, we replace standard model layers with ARD layers and train for a short duration (1–2 epochs) to induce sparsity.
-Next, we compress the model by reducing its dimensionality, selecting weights based on their ARD scores (combining both strong and weak weights).
-The compressed model is then training from scarch/fine-tuned on the full dataset, and we evaluate the impact of different dropout percentages on accuracy.

-Experiment 2: In this experiment compressed/small models (with reduced dimensionality) with sum of dropout percentage is 100% are trained in parallel on data clusters for a few epochs, then synchronized to a larger base model rest of epochs larger model will train on pipeline or zero offload training.
-This approach accelerates early-stage convergence.
 # Code
 ```py
 from transformers import  AutoConfig